My original KWFinder review was one of the very first pieces of content I produced for this website.

 As someone who’s had occasion to use all sorts of keyword finders and SEO tools, I’ve truly come to appreciate when less is more.

-KWFinder isn’t necessarily going to please an expert SEO consultant with an in-depth knowledge of something like Moz.
-However, I’ve recommended it to a couple of such people as a supplementary tool, or as something for writers to use to help with keyword selection.
+KWFinder isn’t necessarily going to please an expert SEO consultant with an in-depth knowledge of something like Ahrefs.
+However, I’ve recommended it to a couple of such people as a supplementary tool.
+For people just starting out in the world of blogs and websites, it has the best learning curve and is great for writers to use to help with keyword selection.